Angel One: Production

 Producer Herbert Wright explained that the episode was to be a commentary on Apartheid in South Africa, with men on the planet representing black people.
 The original plot by Patrick Barry would have seen Riker and Data travel to the surface with an otherwise all female away team, which offended the planet's leader to the extent that Yar stuns him with a phaser as a show of strength in order to prevent his immediate execution.
 Riker is imprisoned as one of the marooned men, named Lucas Jones, begins an uprising.
 Jones is killed, but his death inspires his followers to assault the government.
 In that version, Picard is the only one to fall ill on board the Enterprise.
 The reverse role society had already been included in Gene Roddenberry's 1974 TV pilot/movie Planet Earth, and Wright described it as "being done a thousand times already".
-In her book Sexual Generations: "Star Trek, the Next Generation" and Gender (University of Illinois Press, 1999), Robin Roberts points out that a similar plot was used by Walter Besant in his 1882 anti-feminist dystopia, The Revolt of Man.
 "Angel One" featured the first TNG mention of the Romulans, who would appear later in the season one finale, "The Neutral Zone".

 Michael Ray Rhodes directed the episode as part of a deal with The Bronx Zoo, another television show filmed at Paramount Studios.
 Rhodes had previously won Emmy Awards on four occasions for his work on the television series Insights between 1981 and 1984.
 Wil Wheaton later recalled that there were some issues between the main cast and the director, but that he did not know what they were about as he only worked for one day of the shoot.
 Gates McFadden described it as "one of the most sexist episodes we ever had", and Patrick Stewart sought to have the episode changed to reduce those elements.
 Some of the production crew subsequently thought poorly of "Angel One".
-Executive producer Maurice Hurley described it as "Terrible.
+Producer Maurice Hurley described it as "Terrible.
 Just terrible.
 One of the ones you'd just as soon erase".
-Producer Herbert Wright felt that the "sexual places it was dragged to were absurd".
+Co-producer Herbert Wright felt that the "sexual places it was dragged to were absurd".